All Episodes

 Zero.

-People are talking about the well-rested people you know are talking about it.
+People are talking about the well-rested people, you know, are talking about it.

-It's a company with one mission, improve your sleep, and is changing the way Americans get a good night's sleep, and trust me, they need it.
+It's a company with one mission, improve your sleep, and it is changing the way Americans get a good night's sleep.

 So we just received word that their team is launching a new product.

-It's called the Pod Five.
+It's called the Pod 5.

 The Pod 5 is an original, totally innovative mattress cover plus a blanket that uses precision temperature control to regulate your body's sleep cycles and give you the perfect night's sleep.